Marie Wittman

-Biography

 Early life

 Wittman was born in Paris on April 15, 1859.
 Her early life is known only from information she provided to Paul-Marie-Léon Regnard and Désiré-Magloire Bourneville in 1877.
 Wittman's father was a Swiss carpenter; prone to anger, he went insane and was placed in an institution.
 Her mother was a linen maid.
 Five of Wittman's eight siblings died of epilepsy and seizures.
 At 22 months old, she became deaf and mute after suffering seizures, but she regained her speech and hearing around age seven.
 She scarcely attended school because of difficulty learning and could barely read and write.
 She was prone to fits of anger, to which her mother responded by throwing water on her.

 At age 12, she was apprenticed to a furrier.
 Her attacks worsened, with Wittman losing consciousness and urinating on herself.
 However, they were usually at night, so she kept them hidden.
 When she was 13, the furrier would kiss her whenever they were alone, and attempted to rape her.
 Her attacks became more frequent, and she began to have tremors, later saying that "Everything I held in my hands escaped me".
 The furrier assumed that her clumsiness was intentional; she ran away after he attempted to beat her.

 Wittman stayed with her mother and worked in a laundry from age 14 to 15; during that time she had "relations" with a jeweler named Louis.
 Her mother died when Wittman was 15; she returned to work for the furrier.
 The two regularly had sex; after eight months she fled to a friend of her mother.
 Eight days later she entered a hospital as a duty maid, where she began a relationship with a young man named Alphonse.
 He would compress her right ovarian region when she had attacks.
 After a few months, they spent a week in the countryside; upon her return to Paris, she sought asylum in a convent on the Rue du Cherche-Midi.

 Though her attacks happened largely at night, Wittman was dismissed from the convent after tearing a garment during a daytime attack.
 She would often see Louis during her attacks.
 She found work as a servant at La Salpêtrière, intending to be admitted into the hospital.
 Wittman was admitted as a patient in an epilepsy ward on May 6, 1877, at the age of 18.